GraSPP Research Seminar—Economic Policy, Finance & Development Series―

 Professor Muyang Chen, School of International Studies, Peking University

-Online seminar for UTokyo students and faculty members
+This is an in-person seminar for UTokyo students and faculty members.
+Please register here.

 About the speaker

-Prof. Muyang Chen is affiliated with Peking University’s School of International Studies.
+Professor Muyang Chen is affiliated with Peking University’s School of International Studies.
 Her research and teaching interests lie at the intersection of development, political economy, and international relations.
-Prof. Muyang’s research focuses on understanding the role of the state in development, and addresses the question of how China’s development finance affects global order.
+Professor Chen’s research focuses on understanding the state’s role in development and addresses how China’s development finance affects global order.
 She also studies the role of public financial agencies in facilitating development assistance, export finance, and industrialization.

-Prior to joining Peking University, Prof. Muyang was a JSPS-funded Visiting Scholar at the National Graduate Institute for Policy Studies (2017), a Pre-Doctoral Fellow at the Global Development Policy Center (2018), and was offered Fairbank Center for Chinese Studies An Wang Postdoctoral Fellowship at Harvard University (2019-2020).
+Before joining Peking University, Professor Chen was a JSPS-funded Visiting Scholar at the National Graduate Institute for Policy Studies (2017), a Pre-Doctoral Fellow at the Global Development Policy Center (2018), and was offered Fairbank Center for Chinese Studies An Wang Postdoctoral Fellowship at Harvard University (2019-2020).

 Please replace <> with @.